JoaoBruno09/ODSOFT-CI-CD/README.md

 }
 ```

-To publish this report, we can not use the traditional publishHTML and instead we need another Jenkins Plugin named [Performance Plugin](https://plugins.jenkins.io/performance/).
+To publish this report, we can not use the traditional publishHTML, and instead we need another Jenkins Plugin named [Performance Plugin](https://plugins.jenkins.io/performance/).
 So we establish that if the test fails 10 requests, the build will become unstable and if it fails 50 requests, the build will fail.

-- [x] **End To End testing**
+- [x] **End-To-End testing**

 End-to-end (E2E) tests are a type of automated testing that involves simulating the actions of a real user interacting with your application.
 They are designed to test the entire workflow of your application, from start to finish, to ensure that it is functioning correctly and as intended.